 surrounded by mystery,

-straining to hear voices, catch glimpses of
+straining to hear voices, catch

 patterns and meaning.